einavhu/intersection-of-multiple-insertion-and-deletion-balls/README.md

 ### How to run our tests:
 There are two separate main files depending on the tests you would like to run:
 To test the run-time of an algorithm use main_compare_algorithm_runtime.cpp.
-To test the result intersection size of different heuristics for algorithm 2 use main_compare_heuristics.
+To test the intersection size found using different heuristics for algorithm 2, use main_compare_heuristics.

 #### run-time testing:
+  Test terminology and description:
+  * A single test is comprised of a set of parameters (n, k, t), and two lists of strings:
+      * n - target string length
+      * k - number of supersequences/ subsequences
+      * t - number of deletions/ insertions that are needed to create the target string from the supersequences/subsequences
+      * list of the supersequences: contains k strings of length n + t
+      * list of subsequences: contains k strings of length n - t
+   * A batch of tests is num_of_tests consecutive single tests, all with the same (n, k, t) set.
+   * The input file is used to run a series of test batches.

+   **Input file:**
-**Input file:** The testing file should be in the following structure:
+   The testing file needs to be in the following structure:
-* first line - num_of_tests, the number of tests per set of parameters
+* first line - num_of_tests, the number of tests in a batch.
-* second line - list of n values (target string length) separated by spaces listed in the order they appear in the file
+* second line - list containing the n-values of the batches.
+The values should be separated by spaces and listed in the order the batches appear in the file.
-* third line - lis of k values (number of supersequences/subsequences in each test) separated by spaces in the order they appear in the file
+* third line - list containing the k-values of the batches.
+The values should be separated by spaces and listed in the order the batches appear in the file.
-* fourth line - list of t values (number of deletions/insertions made to create the input) separated by spaces in the order they appear in the file
+* fourth line - list containing the t-values of the batches.
+The values should be separated by spaces and listed in the order the batches appear in the file.
+* from the fifth line onwards -
+   - For every batch:
-* from the fifth line onward - a batch of num_of_tests lines per set of parameters (n,k,t) where each line contains k words of length n+t followed by k words of length n-t
+      - num_of_tests lines, each line containing 2k strings seperated by spaces: k of length n + t followed by k of length n - t (where (n, k, t) are the parameters of this             batch).

 **Output file:**
-A csv file with the average run time on each set of parameters (n,k,t)
+A csv file with the average run time of each batch.

-In order to run the test you need to provide the two following parameters:
+**Running the test:**
+The two following parameters need to be provided as argc:
 1. choice of algorithm
 2. path to input file